sf-wdi-17/notes/warmups/week-03.md

 In the `factorial` function, the recursion condition states that as long as n is greater than 0, we continue to recurse and we reduce the value of n by 1 with each iteration.
 Once n == 0, we stop and return 1.

 We can also illustrate recursion with the simple idea of spiraling down, and then back up again.
+We'll explain further.

 Anyway, here's some starter code for your new `binarySearch` function